kswan/search_api_solr/README.txt

 - search_api_data_type_location
   Introduced by module: search_api_location
   Lets you index, filter and sort on location fields.
-Note, however, that only single-valued fields are currently supported for Solr 3.x, and that the option isn't supported at all in Solr 1.4.
+Note, however, that only single-valued fields are currently supported for Solr 3.x.
 - search_api_grouping
   Introduced by module: search_api_grouping [5]
   Lets you group search results based on indexed fields.
 For further information